Comments and suggestions to admin@lusitania.net

 International Mercantile Marine Company.
 Morgan was officially

-appointed as sole purchaser for the British Government’s
+appointed as sole purchaser for the British Government’s munitions

-on the basis of his receiving a 1% commission of all order values.
+basis of his receiving a 1% commission of all order values.

 Morgan in turn, used a complex chain of fictitious companies to